kevinbui904/kevinbui904/README.md

 - 👋 Hi, I’m Thien K. M. Bui
 - 👀 I’m interested in full stack web development (honestly I just like to program but web dev makes my content more accessible)
-- 🌱 I just graduated from Carleton College with a double major in Computer Science and Mathematics.
-I'll be starting at JPMC this summer as a SDE.
+- 🌱 I graduated Carleton College with a double degree in Computer Science and Mathematics.
+I'm currently an SDE at JPMC!
 - 💞️ I'm interested in building random applications, just reach out!
 - 📫 I can be reached at kevinbui904@gmail.com